S E E K I N G

 D E S C R I P T I O N

-The InspirED Global Fellowship employs a design thinking framework, empowering educators as designers of change.
-Fellows will explore professional challenges and successes as ethnographers of the Nevada and Singapore systems, define problems, brainstorm, build, and test solutions, and reflect on and share what they learn.
+The InspirED Global Fellowship will empower educators as designers of change through a design thinking framework.
+Fellows will become ethnographers of the Nevada and Singapore systems, define problems, brainstorm, build, and test solutions, and reflect on and share what they learn.
+We will intentionally focus on building the facilitation capacity of each fellow on the Design Team to lead and implement learning-focused conversations across our system that focus on innovating around student needs.
 A design thinking lens invites educators to engage in applied research; the habits of mind and strategies are applicable to classroom discourse and lesson design, collaboration meetings, coaching, leading, and policy development.
 Since design thinking also values cross-functional teams, this cohort of educators will ideally represent a variety of scopes of practice and disciplines to ensure diverse viewpoints inform our systemic conversations.
-Maintaining a bias towards action is a significant element of design thinking, so the fellowship balances deep inquiry with incremental, fast action steps to bring ideas to life.
-Meaningful change is specific, measurable, and happens where it matters most.
-Design thinking allows us to take a grass tops and grass roots approach to understanding and enacting positive change.
+This invites us to take a grass tops and grassroots approach to understanding and enacting positive change across the layers of our educational system.

 T I M E L I N E